LaylaLeaks/LaylaLeaks/README.md

 - [Shop Sections](https://github.com/LaylaLeaks/ShopSections) a tracker that automatically posts new shop sections.
 - [Discord Package Explorer](https://github.com/LaylaLeaks/Discord-Package-Explorer) you can check there some stuff.
 (Not finished)
-- [WinterFox](https://github.com/LaylaLeaks/WinterFox) to extract xnb files for games like Celeste.
-(Working currently on it)

 ------